How to sleep properly on your side

 Is there a best side to sleep on?
 The answer is definitely yes!
 In many ways, side sleepers have it better than those who spend the night in other sleeping positions.
 But the benefits of side sleeping actually depend on which side you prefer.

-These tips for side sleepers are tried and scientifically proven to help you achieve a good night's sleep.
-And they are so easy to implement that you can try them out tonight.
+These tips for side sleepers are proven and scientifically backed to help you get a good night's sleep.
+And they are so easy to implement that you can try them tonight.

 1. Find the right mattress firmness